Close

 Gannets

-The whole archipelago of the Western Isles is an amazing place for wildlife but my personal favourite location is the island of North Uist.
+The whole archipelago of the Western Isles is outstanding for wildlife, but my personal favourite is the island of North Uist.

-If you are arriving here you will be on the ferry from Uig on Skye.
-As you come in to Loch Maddy (named after the Madadh or dog rocks) you may see Golden or Sea Eagles soaring over Li a Tuath the hill to the south of the sea loch.
+Most visitors arrive via the ferry from Uig on Skye.
+As you sail into Lochmaddy—named after the madadh or “dog rocks”—keep an eye out for Golden and Sea Eagles soaring over Li a Tuath, the hill to the south of the sea loch.
+You may also spot porpoises, and rafts of cooing Eider Ducks on the water.

 Abundant Birdlife